chef-customers/dockerized-chef-services/README.md

 For the non-root images, all the services run on non-privileged ports.
 To enable seamless external access to TCP ports 80 and 443 the following iptables rules must be applied.
+Alternatively, use a Load Balancer.

-On the Chef Server Host:
+If not using a LB, on the Chef Server Host run:

 ```
 sudo iptables -A PREROUTING -t nat -p tcp --dport 80 -j REDIRECT --to-port 8080